fioprotocol/fio.start/README.md

 ```
 apt install ./fio_1.2.1-2442-ubuntu-18.04_amd64.deb
 ```
-It will download all dependencies and install FIO to `/usr/local/fio/v1.2.1-2442` folder
+It will download all dependencies and install FIO to `/usr/local/fio/v1.2.1-2442` folder.

 B. Copy binaries to keep old versions and make sym link to latest: